Eddie37-l/project-in-AI-chemistry/README.md

 ## Project Structure

-- `main_file/`: Core scripts for model training, data filtering, and tokenization
+- `main_file/`: Core scripts for model training, fine-tuning, data and data filtering
-- `data_smiles/`: Contains ligand SMILES and filtered datasets
+  - `data/`: Contains all the SMILES data for pre-training and fine-tuning, as well as the script for data filtering
+  - `pre_training/`: Contains all the scripts needed to pre-train a ChemBERTa model, as well as the resulting outputs
+  - `fine_tuning/`: Contains scripts for fine-tuning the pre-trained model on the yield prediction task.
+  - `models/`: Contains three pre-trained models.
+Although Model 1 performs best, it suffers from data leakage.
+Model 3 is slightly better than Model 2 and is considered the most reliable.

 ---